kevinlutzer/homelab/README.md

 1. Wipe the SSD disk by running `ansible <HOST IP OR GROUP> -b -m shell -a "wipefs -a /dev/{{ var_disk }}"`
 1. Format SSD as an `ext4` partition with `ansible <HOST IP OR GROUP> -b -m filesystem -a "fstype=ext4 dev=/dev/{{ var_disk }}"`
 1. Get the block id of the partition with `ansible <HOST IP OR GROUP> -b -m shell -a "blkid -s UUID -o value /dev/{{ var_disk }}"`, add that id to the host.ini file as the variable `var_blkid`
-1. Mount the block with `ansible <HOST IP OR GROUP> -m ansible.posix.mount -a "path=/var/lib/longhorn src=UUID={{ var_blkid }} fstype=ext4 state=mounted" -b`
+1. Mount the block with `ansible <HOST IP OR GROUP> -m ansible.posix.mount -a "path=/storage01 src=UUID={{ var_blkid }} fstype=ext4 state=mounted" -b`

 Once the node has come online, The longhorn controller should pick this up and setup the needed containers for that node.

 ## Setup k3s

 1. To setup a master node run the `k3s/playbookssetupmaster.yml` playbook.
 To create a worker node, run the `k3s/playbookssetupnodes.yml`.
 Note that for this playbook you will need to specify the server token from the master node.
-This can be fetched by running `ssh node@<MASTER IP> "sudo cat /var/lib/rancher/k3s/server/node-token"`
+This can be fetched by running `ssh root@<MASTER IP> "cat /var/lib/rancher/k3s/server/node-token"`
 1. Copy the kubectl config file from the k3s master to your working machine: `scp root@<MASTER_IP>:/etc/rancher/k3s/k3s.yaml ~/.kube/config`.
 1. Modify `~/.kube/config` to specify the raspberry pi master ip as the server ip